 During the intensive rehearsal periods, the orchestra prepares challenging works from all historical eras; contemporary music and premieres of new pieces are an essential aspect of the orchestra’s repertoire.
 The preparation of these programs, the musical interaction with professionals from Germany’s finest orchestras and universities, and the encounter with other talented and like-minded young people are defining experiences at both a musical and a human level.

 The National Youth Orchestra of Germany was founded by the German Music Council in 1969, and since 2013 has been an official partner of the Berlin Philharmonic Orchestra.

 The National Youth Orchestra of Germany is an important step on the path to a professional career.
-A 2013 study showed that 83% of BJO members become professional musicians – proof of the important support this organization provides to gifted young artists.
-The orchestra is supported by the German Federal Ministry for Young People, Women, Families, and the Elderly, as well as by Daimler AG, the West German Radio (WDR), the city of Bonn, the German Orchestras Union (DOV), and the German Collecting Society for Performing Rights (GVL).
+A 2013 study showed that 83 % of BJO members become professional musicians – proof of the important support this organization provides to gifted young artists.
+The orchestra is supported by the German Federal Ministry for Family Affairs, Senior Citizens, Woman and Youth, as well as by DekaBank, Mercedes-Benz Group, GVL (German Collecting Society for Performing Rights), the city of Bonn, unisono (German Orchestra Union), the German National Youth Orchestra Foundation and numerous private donors.